General questions

 The only exception to this is for isotretinoin prescriptions for females.
 These are only valid for seven days.

-Phlo will contact you directly to organise payment and delivery.
-If you chose not to use Phlo, then you would need to contact your chosen pharmacy directly.
+If you are using our online partner Phlo, they will contact you directly to organise payment and delivery.
+If you chose not to use Phlo, then you would need to wait for your paper prescription to arrive in the post.

 We can email you a copy of your prescription and it can also be downloaded from your skindoc account.
 However this just functions as documentation for your records and cannot be printed and used in a pharmacy.
 This is because prescriptions in the UK are only valid in two forms: